willemt/dogebox/SPEC.rst

 5. Transmitting Bittorrent pieces
 =================================
-The bittorrent protocol is encapsulated within one-folder messages.
+All messages are sent using the Bittorrent protocol with some specific one-folder extensions.

+These are below:

 Handshake message
 ~~~~~~~~~~~~~~~~~